 Louise joined Helping Hands in 2016 as Head of Home Care for the East.
 During this role, Louise was able to develop her managerial skills and ensure each and every carer remained compassionate, friendly and professional in their everyday practice.

-Today as Regional Care Director, Louise takes overall accountability for the team of carers and branches in the North region and provides them with the advice and information they need to be confident throughout their working day.
+Today as Regional Care Director, Louise takes overall accountability for the team of carers and new branches across the country and provides them with the advice and information they need to be confident throughout their working day.
 She heavily promotes compassion, enthusiasm and education.

 As well as having many years of practical experience in the industry, Louise has also gained a range of additional qualifications in order to increase her knowledge further within the care sector.
 These include a Dementia Development course at Stirling University and a Level 5 in Leadership & Management.
 She also has a Bachelor of Arts degree in Creative Writing & Journalism.